Amirka-Kh/researchNiamti/THESIS.md

 This thesis aims to develop a tool that will assist teams and management in tracking productivity and accurately estimating future projects—whether that be setting deadlines, predicting budget overruns, or assessing team dynamics.
 To achieve this goal, we will address the following key questions:

 - RQ 1: Which factors influence productivity?
-  - RQ 1.1: Which factors influence productivity?
+  - RQ 1.1: What is the productivity of a software development (SD) team?
-  - RQ 1.2: Which metrics are applied to measure those factors?
+  - RQ 1.2: Which factors influence that productivity?
-  - RQ 1.3: Which metrics among them are reliable?
+  - RQ 1.3: Which metrics are applied to measure those factors?

-- RQ 2: How productivity estimations relate to team ...?
+  - RQ 1.4: Which metrics among them are reliable?

-    - RQ 2.1: What is the productivity of a software development team?
+- RQ 2: How metrics can help control productivity of SD team?
-    - RQ 2.2: What factors affect the productivity of a software development team?
+    - RQ 2.1: What the productivity metrics can tell about SD team?
-    - RQ 2.3: How can you evaluate the productivity of a room of software developers?
+    - RQ 2.2: Which metrics has more weight in the team description?

 - RQ 3: How to estimate effort based on project and team data?